Independence

 - Fire brigade visits are a highlight of our year, giving the students an opportunity to learn about the role of a firefighter.
 They always enjoy trying on the safety equipment and, more excitingly, sitting in the fire engine and using the water hose.

-This section of our curriculum provides the skills our students need to work towards ASDAN 'Towards Independence' modules.
-It also teaches them about different careers and incorporates our Career Pathways.
-It also provides opportunities for students to be part of the local community.
+This section of our curriculum supports our students to develop the skills they need to work towards ASDAN 'Towards Independence' modules.
+It provides opportunities for them to learn about different careers and incorporates our Career Pathways through practical activities in school and out in the community.